‘Project Runway All Stars’ 2018 Recap: Episode 4 — Balls Out

 It was the first unconventional challenge of the season on Project Runway All Stars Season 6 tonight, as the designers were using all different types of balls to create ball gowns.
-These challenges always bring us some interesting looks on PR All Stars, but who got eliminated on Project Runway All Stars 2018 tonight?
-Find out the Episode 4 results below in our Project Runway All Stars recap.
+These challenges always bring out some interesting looks, but who got eliminated on Project Runway All Stars 2018 tonight?
+Find out the Episode 4 results below in our recap.

 Last week on Project Runway All Stars Season 6, the designers faced a double elimination, as they worked in pairs to create looks that complimented each other.
 The losing team saw both designers eliminated.
 Despite Candice and Merline having a tough time working together, they were saved by the judges.
-Instead, it was Melissa and Ari sent home.
+Instead, Melissa and Ari were sent home.

 The Challenge

-For the challenge, Alyssa Milano said she has planned a trip to the country for the designers to visit a castle.
-They have to create an elegant ball gown for the modern day princess and everything they need to create their look will be available in the castle.
+For the challenge, Alyssa Milano said she had planned a trip to the country for the designers to visit a castle.
+They had to create an elegant ball gown for the modern day princess and everything they need to create their look would be available in the castle.
 The designers headed out to the castle, which happened to be a bounce house.
 It was filled with balls, so the designers literally were making ball gowns with balls.

 The Workroom

 After fighting for five minutes in the bounce house to gather their balls, the designers made their way back to the workroom and started designing their looks.
-There were squeaky balls and tense designers in that workroom, as the unconventional challenge was getting to some of them on Project Runway All Stars 2018.
+There were squeaky balls and tense designers in the workroom, as the unconventional challenge was getting to some of them on Project Runway All Stars 2018.

 When you only have 5 minutes to get all the balls to design a ball gown fit for a princess… #PRAllStars pic.twitter.com/ZoAajNOSc6